 What to look for: A flash-train of 5-7 flashes that rise and fall vertically over marshy vegetation over the course of about 3 seconds.
-A relatively small Photuris with dark wing covers and no elytral vittae.
+A relatively small Photuris with dark wing covers and no elytral vittae (pale stripes down middle of each wing cover).